KilledByAPixel/LittleJS/README.md

 ## How to use LittleJS

-It is recommended that you start by copying the [LittleJS Starter Project](https://killedbyapixel.github.io/LittleJS/) It is mostly empty with just a few things you can use to get started or remove.
-You can also download and include [engine.all.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.js) or [engine.all.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.min.js) for release builds.
+It is recommended that you start by copying the [LittleJS Starter Project](https://github.com/KilledByAPixel/LittleJS/blob/main/game.js) It is mostly empty with just a few things you can use to get started or remove.
+You can also download and include [engine.all.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.js) or [engine.all.min.js](https://github.com/KilledByAPixel/LittleJS/blob/main/engine/engine.all.min.js).

-To startup LittleJS you will call something like...
+To startup LittleJS call engineInit like this...

 ```javascript
 engineInit(gameInit, gameUpdate, gameUpdatePost, gameRender, gameRenderPost, 'tiles.png');